cbrocas/blog/_posts/2022-08-23-sharing-some-thoughts-from-conference-organizer.md

 For the record, my experience as a conference organizer comes from:
 - RMLL Security track curator role from 2008 to 2017
-- and Pass the SALT founder and organizer since 2018.
+- and Pass the SALT co-founder and co-organizer since 2018.

 # One more conference, really?